Travis Kelce: Entertainment

 Through his Super Bowl runs with the Chiefs, Kelce became known for reciting the chorus from the Beastie Boys' 1986 song "(You Gotta) Fight for Your Right (To Party!)" during team celebrations, first after the 2019 AFC Championship Game then again at the parade in Kansas City after clinching Super Bowl LIV.
 The Chiefs responded by making "Fight for Your Right" its touchdown song during games at Arrowhead Stadium.
-In 2023, Kelce performed the song with Jimmy Fallon on The Tonight Show.

 Kelce was featured, with his brother Jason, on the cover of "Fairytale of New York" (1987) by the Pogues featuring Kirsty MacColl, titled "Fairytale of Philadelphia", which appeared on the 2023 album A Philly Special Christmas Special; proceeds from the album benefit various charity institutions in Philadelphia.
 "Fairytale of Philadelphia" topped the US iTunes chart, following which the brothers thanked the Swifties.
 The song further debuted at number five on the Billboard Digital Song Sales chart and number two on Billboard Rock Digital Song Sales with 6,000 downloads sold in the first week.
 The song climbed to number one on both charts on its second week of release, making the brothers Billboard-charting artists.
 He returned in 2024 to contribute vocals to the song "It's Christmas Time (In Cleveland Heights) on A Philly Special Christmas Party.

 In April 2023, Kelce announced the launch of his own annual music festival called Kelce Jam.
 The first edition of the event, held in Bonner Springs, Kansas during the 2023 NFL draft weekend, featured artists including Machine Gun Kelly, Rick Ross, Loud Luxury and Tech N9ne.
 The festival sold its first 10,000 tickets in 20 minutes, and was eventually sold out with 18,000 people in attendance.
 The second edition of the festival in 2024, saw an attendance of 20,000 fans with headlining performances from 2 Chainz, Diplo and Lil Wayne.

+In 2023, Kelce became an executive producer of the war comedy-drama film My Dead Friend Zoe (2024) and of the documentary Jean-Michel Basquiat (2026) about the life of American artist Jean-Michel Basquiat.